Delivering Hope for a Healthy Future

 Everything with the surgery went smoothly.
 While the goal following surgery was for me to give birth at 35 weeks, my water broke early.
 They were able to keep me from going into labor for a few more weeks, but when the baby’s heart rate dropped suddenly, I underwent an emergency C-section.
 On July 10, 2018 — at a little over 32 weeks — baby Celeste entered the world at 4 pounds, 10 ounces.
 And when she was born, she cried and did everything a healthy baby was supposed to do.

 After spending a few days in Orlando Health Winnie Palmer’s Alexander Center for Neonatology Level III Neonatal Intensive Care Unit (NICU) — the highest level of NICU care available — to make sure that everything was OK, Celeste was transferred to Level II care.
-Right now, she’s doing well.
-Under the care of Dr. Gregor Alexander and the wonderful NICU nurses, I know she’s in good hands.
+I knew she was in good hands.

 Often, babies with spina bifida require a shunt procedure to help drain fluid from the brain, but she is still shunt-free.
 Children may also have bowel and bladder issues, but so far, she’s good.
 Because of spina bifida, her feet are clubbed, so she’ll have to go through treatment for that.
 These are all things that will continue to be monitored.
 Celeste’s care will continue through the Spina Bifida Clinic at Orlando Health Arnold Palmer Hospital for Children, so we’ll continue to stay connected to Orlando Health.